 The farmers were requested to report all cases of clinically suspected cattle irrespective of age, fallen stock older than 48 months and when delivering imported cattle to slaughter, to the Norwegian Food Safety Authority (NFSA).
-Since 2019, the company "Biosirk", a nationwide company collecting and rendering fallen stock, are performing most of the sampling of brains from "Fallen Stock" on behalf of the NFSA.
+Since 2019, the company Biosirk, a nationwide company collecting and rendering fallen stock, performs most of the sampling of brains from fallen stock on behalf of the NFSA.
 The employees involved, mainly truck drivers, have been trained in the sampling by attending courses arranged by the NFSA.

-The brain or head from clinically suspected cattle or a spoon sample from the medulla oblongata from fallen stock were submitted and analysed at the Norwegian Veterinary Institute (NVI).
-Inspectors from the NFSA collected the spoon samples of the medulla oblongata from the other categories at the abattoirs and sent them within 24 hours in a cool insulated container to the NVI.
+The brain or head from clinically suspected cattle, or a spoon sample from the medulla oblongata from the other categories, were collected by the inspectors from the NFSA at the abattoirs and sent within 24 hours in a cool insulated container to the Norwegian Veterinary Institute (NVI).
+The NVI performs the laboratory examinations and the reporting of the results.